 The regulations are enforced by the Food Information Regulations 2014 (FIR).
 The regulations require allergen information to be provided for non-prepacked and prepacked-for-direct-sale food (as well as for prepacked food).

-So, if you work with foods you will have a legal responsibility to provide the correct allergen information about the ingredients that is in the food you make or serve, to your customer.
+If you work with foods you will have a legal responsibility to provide the correct allergen information about the ingredients that is in the food you make or serve, to your customer.

-- Allergen Information for Loose Foods - Food Standards Agency website
+- Allergen information for loose foods - Food Standards Agency website

 It highlights steps that should be followed to make sure good practice is used in the manufacture and production of food.